PythonBiellaGroup/doc-website/content/gestire-dipendenze/poetry.en.md

 # launch a file
 poetry run <script>

-# Visualize venv path for this project (e anche l'elenco delle librerie)
+# Visualize venv path for this project (and the dependencies list)
 poetry show -v

 # exit poetry